Grokepeer/Hermod/README.md

 # Hermod In-Memory DB Host

 ### Hermod High Performance In-Memory Database System
 Hermod is an In-Memory database management system that was designed for YBD.
-It uses a custom multi-threaded http server.
+It uses a custom multi-threaded TCP handle server.
 Stores data in a key-based table that is optimized by an ANN to prioritize data based on access patterns.

 ## Docker Installation
 ```